CrommVardek/Slushie/plonk_prover/README.md

 The library provides the two verifying techniques:
 - Verification with Public Parameters.
 This method supposes having access to the Public Parameters.
 In this way, it can be used with different tree depths due to the inner compiling circuit for certain depths.
 However, slower and use space for Public Parameters (~3MiB) than the next.
 - Verification without Public Parameters.
-This method uses precompiled verifier data and the opening key for default Slushie tree depth.
+This method uses precompiled verifier data and opening key for default Slushie tree depth.
 Faster and use less space due to using only verifier data(vd-test) and the opening key(op-key-test) (~1.2KiB)

 #### Verification with Public Parameters:
-This method is used in [ink!-based smart-contract](./slushie/usage.md) for increasing performance
+This method is used in [ink!-based smart-contract](../slushie/usage.md) for increasing performance
 Arguments:
 - `pp` - Serialized public parameters
 - `R` - Root hash